clarasoft-it/CFS-400-Clarasoft-Foundation-Server-for-AS400/README.md

 *A software development kit for ILE RPG developpers who want to create their own TCP clients and services

+*An implementation of the websocket protocole as well as an SDK to develop websocket clients and services in ILE RPG

 ## Building the TCP server and server handler